wasmerio/old-docs.wasmer.io/integrations/c/examples/passing-data.md

   const wasmer_instance_context_t *ctx = wasmer_instance_context_get(instance);
   const wasmer_memory_t *memory = wasmer_instance_context_memory(ctx, 0);

-  // Return the length (as in number of uint8 bytes) of the guest WASM linear memory return wasmer_memory_data_length(memory);
+  // Return the length (as in number of uint8 bytes) of the guest Wasm linear memory return wasmer_memory_data_length(memory);
 }

-// Function to call a function on the guest WASM module, and return an i32 result int call_wasm_function_and_return_i32(wasmer_instance_t *instance, char* functionName, wasmer_value_t params[], int num_params) {
+// Function to call a function on the guest Wasm module, and return an i32 result int call_wasm_function_and_return_i32(wasmer_instance_t *instance, char* functionName, wasmer_value_t params[], int num_params) {
   // Define our results.
 Results are created with { 0 } to avoid null issues,
-  // And will be filled with the proper result after calling the guest WASM function. wasmer_value_t result_one = { 0 };
+  // And will be filled with the proper result after calling the guest Wasm function. wasmer_value_t result_one = { 0 };
   wasmer_value_t results[] = {result_one};

-  // Call the WASM function
+  // Call the Wasm function
   wasmer_result_t call_result = wasmer_instance_call(
-      instance, // Our WASM Instance
+      instance, // Our Wasm Instance
-      functionName, // the name of the exported function we want to call on the guest WASM module params, // Our array of parameters
+      functionName, // the name of the exported function we want to call on the guest Wasm module params, // Our array of parameters
       num_params, // The number of parameters
       results, // Our array of results